-The Doctoral Program of the Department of Informatics at the University of Zurich focus on three fields: Information Systems, Software Systems, and Multimodal and Cognitive Systems.
+The Doctoral Program of the Department of Informatics at the University of Zurich focus on five fields: Information Systems, Software Systems, People-Oriented Computing, Computing and Economics and Data Science.
 Our program enable talented students the start in an academic career or becoming a high potential for industry.
 On the following pages you will learn more about our outstanding doctoral programs.

 Two different tracks are being offered whose selections depend on the academic backgrounds of the applicants: